VictorCalderon/StreamLit-Tools/README.md

 A basic streamlit application for demo purposes

 ## How to run
+Just run:
-Just run streamlit run main.py and you should be good to go.
+streamlit run main.py